I’ve Tried That Reviews Mike Dee’s “The Rich Janitor”

 Quick Summary of The Rich Janitor

-Pros: Mike Dee provides an outline of affiliate marketing and discusses blogging, linking, and setting up promotions.
+The Good: Mike Dee provides an outline of affiliate marketing and discusses blogging, linking, and setting up promotions.
 There is a members area, downloadable PLR books, and instructional videos.

-Cons: Several selling strategies outlined in this program are likely to get you into trouble; other methods are outdated.
+The Bad: Several selling strategies outlined in this program are likely to get you into trouble; other methods are outdated.
 To advance in this program and make money, you will need to purchase additional products.
 Refunds may be hard to come by despite claims and guarantees to the contrary.

-Our Recommendation: The Rich Janitor offers some useful information on affiliate marketing; however, there are better and more contemporary programs on the market.
+The Bottom Line: The Rich Janitor offers some useful information on affiliate marketing; however, there are better and more contemporary programs on the market.
 This is an OK system at best, and would only benefit someone who knew almost nothing about affiliate marketing.